-An "appraiser" is defined as one who is expected to perform valuation services competently and in a manner that is independent, impartial, and objective (bold added for emphasis).
-Therefore, an individual "acting as an appraiser" is expected, in part, to be competent in the service being provided.
-Also, an individual "acting as an appraiser" is expected to provide the service in a manner that is independent, impartial, and objective.
-Performing a service in a manner that is independent, impartial, and objective.
-USPAP.
+- 43 An "appraiser" is defined as one who is expected to perform valuation services competently and in a manner - 44 that is independent, impartial, and objective (bold added for emphasis).
+Therefore, an individual "acting as an - appraiser" is expected, in part, to be competent in the service being provided.
+Also, an individual "acting as an - 46 appraiser" is expected to provide the service in a manner that is independent, impartial, and objective. - 47 Performing a service in a manner that is independent, impartial, and objective is an ethical requirement within - 48 USPAP.

-49 "Acting as an appraiser" means representing oneself as an appraiser.
-Many individuals have other professional 50 roles in addition to their appraiser role.
-For example, some appraisers are also brokers, consultants, or leasing 51 agents.
-Individuals who have appraiser roles as well as other professional roles must be careful to explain their 52 role in performing a given valuation service (see question #7 below).

-Law, regulation, agreement, or representation (choice) each prescribes when a valuation service is to be provided by an appraiser as part of appraisal practice.
-Emphasizing another portion of the definition of an "appraiser" is one who is expected to perform valuation services competently and in a manner that is independent, impartial, and objective (bold added for emphasis).
-The Comment to the definition goes on to state that the expectation (for ethical and competent performance) occurs when individuals, either by choice or by requirement... represent that they comply.
-Expectation is the crucial element in determining when one is acting as an appraiser.
+- 49 "Acting as an appraiser" means representing oneself as an appraiser.
+Many individuals have other professional - 50 roles in addition to their appraiser role.
+For example, some appraisers are also brokers, consultants, or leasing - agents.
+Individuals who have appraiser roles as well as other professional roles must be careful to explain their - role in performing a given valuation service (see question #7 below). - Law, regulation, agreement, or representation (choice) each prescribes when a valuation service is to be - 54 provided by an appraiser as part of appraisal practice.
+Emphasizing another portion of the definition of an - 55 "appraiser" is one who is expected to perform valuation services competently and in a manner that is - 56 independent, impartial, and objective (bold added for emphasis).
+The Comment to the definition goes on to - state that the expectation (for ethical and competent performance) occurs when individuals, either by choice or - by requirement... represent that they comply.
+Expectation is the crucial element in determining when one is - 59 acting as an appraiser.